-A beginner’s lesson in the dance of glassblowing at Montville’s award-winning “micro-enterprise.”
+A red-hot beginner’s lesson at Montville’s award-winning “micro-enterprise.”

 By Jesse Ellison